marwahaha/berkeleystreets/README.md

 cp streets.txt streets-modified.txt
 ```

-Then, I manually grouped all streets into different areas of Berkeley.
+Then, I divided Berkeley into sections, based on my experience living here.
+I grouped all streets into different areas of Berkeley:

 ```
 > u=unknown